Equality and Diversity

 The School of Physics and Astronomy is committed to providing an equitable environment for study and work, in line with the principles of Project Juno of the Institute of Physics.
 Specifically, we seek to ensure that we provide an environment in which women and men can thrive at all study, career and life stages.
-Our commitment was recognised in October 2011 by the award of Juno Champion status, and further recognised by the award of an Athena SWAN Silver award in 2013 (which has just been re-awarded in October 2016), in view of positive steps taken in this direction.
-We were especially heartened that our Juno Champion status was reconfirmed in January 2015.
+Our commitment was recognised in October 2011 by the award of Juno Champion status, and further recognised by the award of an Athena SWAN Silver award in 2013 (which was re-awarded in October 2016 and recently again in October 2018), in view of positive steps taken in this direction.
+We were especially heartened that our Juno Champion status was reconfirmed in January 2015 and has just been renewed again in August 2018.
+Our current priorities and planned activities may be seen in our current Action Plan 2018.

 Whilst we have focussed on gender equality to date, we recognise that this work towards promoting an equitable environment is also beneficial to members of other groups who have historically been discriminated against in society.